 The basic formula for a good Crash Test Dummy post is:

 Step-by-Step Process + Results + Teaching = Good Crash Test Dummy Post

 Most bad Crash Test Dummy posts either try to teach without providing actual results they achieved themselves, or they provide all the results but do a poor job actually teaching their readers how to get those results as well.

 Great Crash Test Dummy posts take months (or at least weeks) to create.
-You have to give whatever strategy/tool/technique you’re testing enough time to produce observable results from which you can draw solid conclusions.
+Why?
+Because it’s more than a writing exercise, it’s a process of testing out your hypothesis on your own business and sifting through the results so that you can report back something meaningful to your readers.
+You also have to give whatever strategy/tool/technique you’re testing enough time to produce observable results from which you can draw solid conclusions.